awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 + You can't modify a paused cluster\.
 Any scheduled actions on the cluster aren't done\.
 These include creating snapshots, resizing clusters, and cluster maintenance operations\.
 + Hardware metrics aren't created\.
 Update your CloudWatch alarms if you have alarms set on missing metrics\.
 + You can't copy the latest automated snapshots of a paused cluster to manual snapshots\.
-+ While a cluster is pausing it can't be resumed until the pause operation is complete\.
++ While a cluster is pausing, it can't be resumed until the pause operation is complete\.
 + When you pause a cluster, billing is suspended\.
 However, the pause operation typically completes within 15 minutes, depending upon the size of the cluster\.
 + Audit logs are archived and not restored on resume\.
++ No\-backup tables on the cluster are not restored on resume\.
+For more information about no\-backup tables, see [Excluding tables from snapshots](working-with-snapshots.md#snapshots-no-backup-tables)\.

 When you resume a cluster, consider the following:
 + The cluster version of the resumed cluster is updated to the maintenance version based on the maintenance window of the cluster\.